 Best Natural Rubber Yoga Mats

 Made from 100% natural tree rubber, the Manduka eKo Mat is a sustainable, biodegradable option.
-Soft and non-slip, it’s my go-to for both yoga and pilates, as I love the comfort and stability this mat provides.
+Soft and non-slip, it’s my personal go-to for both yoga and pilates, as I love the comfort and stability this mat provides.

 Maduka also operates on a “zero waste” basis, using all scrap to create new products.